-As described above, the groundwater recharge requirements of the NJDEP Stormwater Management Rules can be met by demonstrating that the average volume of precipitation that is annually recharged to the groundwater at a major land development site under pre-developed conditions will be maintained following site development.
+As described above, the groundwater recharge requirements of the NJDEP Stormwater Management rules can be met by demonstrating that the average volume of precipitation that is annually recharged to the groundwater at a major land development site under pre-developed conditions will be maintained following site development.
 As described in detail below, this can be achieved through a combination of natural recharge over the developed site's pervious surfaces and artificial recharge through groundwater recharge BMPs constructed at the site.
-The BMP volume is based on an average annual distribution of runoff-producing precipitation events at the site, the impervious drainage area to the BMP, and the losses that may occur to the infiltrated runoff before it can travel below the root zone of surrounding vegetation and become groundwater.
+The BMP volume is based on an average annual distribution of runoff producing precipitation events at the site, the impervious drainage area to the BMP and the losses that may occur to the infiltrated runoff before it can travel below the root zone of surrounding vegetation and become groundwater.

-The data and analytic procedures necessary to meet these requirements have been developed by the New Jersey Department of Environmental Protection (NJDEP) with assistance from the New Jersey Geologic Survey (NJGS), the U.S. Geologic Survey (USGS), and professional consultants, and have been compiled into the New Jersey Groundwater Recharge Spreadsheet (NJGRS), a Microsoft Excel-based computer spreadsheet program.
-The NJGRS is intended for use by site planners, designers, engineers, and reviewers to determine average annual groundwater recharge amounts under both pre- and post-development site conditions and to design the groundwater recharge BMPs necessary to maintain 100 percent of the pre-developed site's annual groundwater recharge rate.
-Information regarding the NJGRS, including a detailed User's Guide, an example problem, and instructions on how to download the NJGRS from the NJDEP stormwater management website, is presented below.
-Details of the program's theoretical basis, equations, and supporting databases are also summarized.
+The data and analytic procedures necessary to meet these requirements have been developed by the New Jersey Department of Environmental Protection (NJDEP) with assistance from the New Jersey Geologic Survey (NJGS), the U.S. Geologic Survey (USGS) and professional consultants and have been compiled into the New Jersey Groundwater Recharge Spreadsheet (NJGRS), a Microsoft Excel-based computer spreadsheet program.
+The NJGRS is intended for use by site planners, designers, engineers and reviewers to determine average annual groundwater recharge amounts under both pre- and post-development site conditions and to design the groundwater recharge BMPs necessary to maintain 100 percent of the predeveloped site's annual groundwater recharge rate.
+Information regarding the NJGRS, including a detailed User's Guide, an example problem and instructions on how to download the NJGRS from the NJDEP stormwater management website, is presented below.
+Details of the program's theoretical basis, equations and supporting databases are also summarized.

-In general, the analytic procedures utilized by the NJGRS to achieve compliance with the groundwater recharge requirements of the Stormwater Management Rules (described as Requirement 1 above) can be summarized by the following computational steps:
+In general, the analytic procedures utilized by the NJGRS to achieve compliance with the groundwater recharge requirements of the Stormwater Management rules (described as Requirement 1 above) can be summarized by the following computational steps:

 - 1. Compute the average amount of annual groundwater recharge occurring over the land development site under pre-developed site conditions. - 2.
-Compute the average amount of annual groundwater recharge occurring over the land development site under post-developed conditions.
-Such site conditions should reflect the use, to the maximum extent practicable, of nonstructural stormwater management measures at the post-developed site in accordance with the Stormwater Management Rules.
-Details of such nonstructural measures are presented in Chapter 2: Low Impact Development Techniques. - 3.
+Compute the average amount of annual groundwater recharge occurring over the land development site under post-developed conditions. - 3.
 Compute any resulting annual groundwater recharge deficit by subtracting the post-developed annual recharge amount in Step 2 from the pre-developed annual amount in Step 1.
 This deficit represents the average annual amount of groundwater recharge that must be achieved at the development site through structural groundwater recharge BMPs. - 4.
-Determine the storage volume and related dimensions of the structural groundwater recharge BMP that will be required to satisfy the average annual groundwater recharge deficit computed in Step 3 above.
-In doing so, the BMP volume must be based on the average annual distribution of runoff-producing precipitation events at the development site, the size of the drainage area over which these events will occur (and from which runoff will be collected or captured for recharge), and the infiltration, evapotranspiration, and other losses that may occur to the recharged runoff in the BMP before it can actually enter the groundwater.
+Determine the storage volume and related dimensions of the groundwater recharge BMP that will be required to satisfy the average annual groundwater recharge deficit computed in Step 3 above.
+In doing so, the BMP volume must be based on the average annual distribution of runoff-producing precipitation events at the development site, the size of the BMP's contributory drainage area over which these events will occur (and from which runoff will be collected or captured for recharge) and the infiltration, evapotranspiration and other losses that may occur to the recharged runoff in the BMP before it can actually enter the groundwater.